FACT-Finder-Web-Components/shopware6-plugin/README.md

 * Channel - Channel you want to serve data from
 * Username
 * Password
+* API Version - Used FACT-Finder® api version
+  **Note:** Module supports FACT-Finder® api version `v4` and `v5`.
+By selecting the wrong api version you may cause the Web Components to be unable to communicate with FACT-Finder®

 #### Update Field Roles
 This functionality offers a way to download field roles configured in FACT-Finder®.